kevin1024/vcrpy/README.md

 ##Known Issues
  * Probably only works with urllib2.
- * [requests](http://docs.python-requests.org/en/latest/index.html) kinda works as long as you just do HTTP GETS and don't get too fancy.
  * Loading a HTTPS url and then a HTTP url in the same cassette will cause the second load to use the data from the HTTPS version of the URL: Issue #3
  * Loading urls that do a 301/302 redirect don't work: Issue #4
  * I haven't tested PUT/DELETE requests